solodev/cloud-documentation/src/settings/api/index.md

 ### User Authentication

-You can use the UserApiToken (apiKey).
+You can use UserApiToken (apiKey).

 ><img src="../../../images/swagger5.jpg" alt="swagger5" style="width: 60%; display: block"></a>